-The school collects and uses personal information, referred to in the Data Protection Act, 2018 (referred to hereafter as "UK GDPR") as personal data, about staff, pupils, parents and other individuals who come into contact with the school.
+The school collects and uses personal information, referred to in the General Data Protection Regulation (GDPR) as personal data, about staff, pupils, parents and other individuals who come into contact with the school.
 This information is gathered in order to enable the provision of education and for administrative functions.
 In addition, the school is also required by law to collect, use and share certain information.